Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 22, 2019

-(AN) — The United Nations General Assembly voted overwhelmingly on Wednesday to demand that Britain cede to Mauritius an Indian Ocean archipelago where the United States maintains an important military base, in an embarrassing diplomatic defeat for the two Western powers.
+The U.N.
+General Assembly voted overwhelmingly to demand Britain cede to Mauritius an Indian Ocean archipelago where the U.S. maintains a military base.

 Portrait of a humanoid robot at Saint Romain au Mont d'Or in Lyon, France (AN/Thierry Ehrmann)